AmanRajPal/java-functions/README.md

 # java-functions
 this is for basic java function
 <br>
-author - aman raj pal
+author - aman raj pal fjkhdfkjenuj